JackLich10/nfl-draft-data/README.md

 ## Notes

+Please read the data dictionaries for descriptions of each dataset and descriptions of the variables present.

 If you attempt to read in the .csv files in R with the commonly used `readr::read_csv` function, please use the parameter `guess_max = 13000` to avoid parsing errors (this has to do with how `readr` guesses column types using only the first 1000 rows).
 Alternatively, use the `read.csv` function which will handle this without intervention.

 If you are joining the datasets together, the value `player_id` is uniquely identified across all data.
 Be wary of `pos_abbr`, as the abbreviations sometimes (though rarely) differ across datasets.
 I have had no issues with `school`, `school_name`, and `school_abbr`, but `player_id` will always join the data correctly.